Dynamic Object Removal and Spatio-Temporal RGB-D Inpainting via Geometry-Aware Adversarial Learning: Technical approach

 \subsection{Depth Completion}

 In order to regress the depth values in regions occluded by dynamic objects, we build upon a sparse-to-dense depth completion network~\cite{ma2018self} and adapt it to the depth inpainting task.
 The sub-network is a self-supervised deep regression model that obtains the supervision signal for regressing the missing depth values through inverse image warping.
 The architecture follows an encoder-decoder topology with skip connections, where the encoder is based on the ResNet-18 model~\cite{DBLP:conf/eccv/HeZRS16} and takes the inpainted image $\hat{I'}_{t}$ concatenated with the corresponding depth map $D_t$ with pixels in regions containing dynamic object set to zero using the binary target region mask $M_t$ from \secref{sec:coarse_inpainting}.
 The decoder consists of $3\times 3$ transpose convolutions, each of which upsamples the feature maps by a factor of two while halving the number of channels and fusing the corresponding encoder feature maps through skip connections.
 Finally, a $1\times 1$ convolution reduces the number of feature channels to one and yields the inpainted depth map at the same resolution as the input.

-We train the network by optimizing the pixel-wise reconstruction loss $\mathcal{L}^{\bm{D}}_{L_1}$ and a smoothness loss $\mathcal{L}^{\bm{D}}_{\text{smooth}}$ as
+The task of depth completion is in the core of our geometry-aware approach, with inpainted depth maps providing the network with information about the scene geometry.
+The geometry awareness of our model comes from the fact that inpainted RGB images and inpainted depth maps supervise each other, as explained in \secref{sec:refinement}.
+Consequently, inpainting the current RGB frame using the color information from previous frames is possible only if previous frames have been properly warped, \textit{i.e.} only if the depth completion is correct.
+While RGB supervises depth completion in a form of a network input, the inpainted depth map supervises the inpainting of subsequent RGB frame through forward warping.